 HETAS Cleaner Choice Scheme

-We are pleased to announce that our Hobbit SE stove has passed the HETAS Cleaner Choice Scheme!
-Our small wood burning stove is Eco Design approved for 2022, DEFRA exempt for Smoke Control Zones, and now it has passed the HETAS Cleaner Choice Scheme, so you can be absolutely certain that you are purchasing an environmentally-friendly stove.
+We are pleased to announce that our Hobbit SE and our Little Range Cook Stove have passed the HETAS Cleaner Choice Scheme!
+Our small wood burning stoves are Eco Design approved from 2022, DEFRA exempt for Smoke Control Areas, and now they have both passed the HETAS Cleaner Choice Scheme, so you can be absolutely certain that you are purchasing an environmentally-friendly stove.

 What is the HETAS Cleaner Choice Scheme?

-The HETAS Cleaner Choice Scheme was introduced earlier this year as a way to raise the industry’s standards in regards to air quality within the UK.
+The HETAS Cleaner Choice Scheme was introduced at the beginning of 2022 as a way to raise the industry’s standards in regards to air quality within the UK.
 The scheme sets a new benchmark for smoke emissions and small particulate matter, known as PM2.5.

 The limits imposed by the HETAS Cleaner Choice Scheme are much stricter – the emissions released by an appliance have to be at least 50% less than those already required by DEFRA, the government’s Department for Environment, Food and Rural Affairs.